HenryRiddallWork/DevOps-Course-Starter/README.md

 ### VSCode

-It is reccomended to use VSCode for this project as there is an included launch config and linting has so far been enforced using VSCode extensions.
-The reccomended linting extensions are:
+It is recommended to use VSCode for this project as there is an included launch config and linting has so far been enforced using VSCode extensions.
+The recommended linting extensions are:

 - Better Jinja
 - Black Formatter